DavidRL77/TerribleDialogue/README.md

 # TerribleDialogue
-Terrible dialogue system I'm making for no particular reason
+Terrible dialogue system I'm making for no particular reason.
+Works on hopes and dreams.